Nathan Blake: International career

-Born in Wales and of Jamaican descent, Blake won 29 caps for Wales, scoring four times.
-He made his debut on 9 March 1994 in a 3–1 friendly loss to Norway, that marked the only game of John Toshack's first spell in charge.
+Born in Wales and of Jamaican descent, Blake won 30 caps for Wales, scoring four times.
+He made his debut on 9 March 1994 in a 3–1 friendly loss to Norway, which marked the only game of John Toshack's first spell in charge.
 He scored his first goal against Moldova in a 3–1 Euro 96 qualifying defeat.
 Blake refused to play for Wales team manager Bobby Gould after accusing Gould of making a racist comment in training.
 His other three international goals came against Turkey (August 1997), Norway (October 2000) and Poland (June 2001).
 He also set the unfortunate record of being the first Welsh player to score an international goal at Wales' Millennium Stadium when he put through his own net against Finland on 29 March 2000.

 He announced his retirement in September 2004, ten months after playing his final match in the Euro 2004 play-off loss to Russia.